nathanmehta/Sports-Analytics-Articles-/README.md

 My code for my articles for Sports Analytics Group at Berkeley

+## NFLOLmodelselection

+  Feature engineering and Regression model selection using cross validation error and regularization to find the best predictors of Offensive Line play in the NFL

 ## noMoreFoulPlay
   article on the effect of the changing foul rules on certain players - article titled "No More Foul Play"